openvinotoolkit/datumaro/docs/user_manual.md

   -k 20
 ```

-- Remove dumplicated images from a dataset.
+- Remove duplicated images from a dataset.
 Keep at most N resulting images.
   - Available sampling options (the `-e` parameter):
     - `random` - sample from removed data randomly
     - `similarity` - sample from removed data with ascending